Acid Theory

 Correct application of what is termed the acid theory has been shown to be the most appropriate regime in many situations, however, this must not be taken as being the only approach to take and will depend upon soil and construction type, as well as the predominant desirable grass species.

 For example, if creeping bentgrass is to be maintained on a golf green then less acidic soil conditions will be desired, and a different fertiliser and maintenance programme will be required.
-This approach would also be inappropriate for dwarf perennial ryegrass dominated surfaces in fine turf surfaces which require a much less acidic (~ pH 6.0 – 7.0) soil for optimum performance.
+This approach would also be inappropriate for dwarf perennial ryegrass dominated surfaces in fine turf surfaces which require a much less acidic (about pH 6.0 – 7.0) soil for optimum performance.

 References and further reading: